“Dear Husband while my life did last

 A dedication to the churchgoers of Priddy,

-letting light in from a slip of a ghost of girl
+letting light in from a slip of a girl.

 On the wall are three wise men,